Wests Tigers: Stadium/venue record

-Emblems and Jerseys
+Emblems and jerseys

 The club's name and logo are a combination of the two partners.
 The uniform colours are a combination of the black and white of the Western Suburbs Magpies uniform and the black and gold from the Balmain Tigers uniform.
-The logo combines a modern "in your face" Tiger with a traditional Wests 'V' in the background.
+The original logo combined a modern "in your face" Tiger with a traditional Wests 'V' in the background.
 There is also a Magpie (taken from the Western Suburbs Logo) on both sleeves of the Jersey.
 In 2009, to commemorate the 10th anniversary of the joint venture, a predominantly white strip with a gold 'V' was unveiled.

 Since formation, the Wests Tigers have mostly retained the same logo with subtle changes.
-On October 6, 2021, Wests Tigers unveiled a simplified logo ahead of the 2022 NRL season, retaining the tiger head of previous emblems with fewer details.
-The rebranding is intended to make the identity more suitable to modern digital formats, and is set to coincide with the Tigers' move to a new training and administration base.
+In October 2021, Wests Tigers unveiled a simplified logo ahead of the 2022 NRL season, retaining the tiger head of previous emblems with fewer details.
+The rebranding is intended to make the identity more suitable to modern digital formats, and coincided with the Tigers' move to a new training and administration base.

 Supporters

+At the end of the 2023 NRL season, the club recorded 20,003 paying members which ranked the club with the sixth highest membership base out of the nine Sydney clubs.